 Secondary data have been applied to production of material inputs, production and combustion of fuels used for process energy, and transportation processes.
-The U.S. LCI Database (NREL, 2005-present, hereinafter referred to as "U.S. LCI Database") and the ecoinvent Data v.2.2 database (ecoinvent 2007) are the main sources of background data throughout the various lifecycle stages.
-Other sources of data are used where data were not available from U.S. LCI Database or ecoinvent, and/or where they were deemed to be of better quality than these sources.
+The U.S. LCI Database (National Renewable Energy Laboratory (NREL) 2012) and the ecoinvent v.2.2 database (Ecoinvent 2007) are the main sources of background data throughout the various life-cycle stages.
+Other sources of data were used where data were not available from the U.S. LCI Database or ecoinvent, and/or where they were deemed to be of better quality than these sources.

 The following subsections describe modeling, assumptions, and data sources of the product life-cycle data.
-Data for the production of material inputs for each product are described in the subchapters since these may vary for different industries.
+Data for material inputs production for each product are also described as these may vary for different industries.
 The following data aspects are consistent for all products except where noted differently in the subchapters: